 5. CONCLUSION

 This study highlighted the significant impact of seasonal variations on water quality in the Bandama River at N’Denou and the parasitic dynamics affecting Clarias anguillaris.
 The dry season, characterized by pollutant concentration and reduced oxygenation, fosters parasite proliferation, notably Procamallanus laeviconchus and Contracaecum sp.
 Conversely, the rainy season’s dilution effects and improved water quality tend to limit parasitic infestations.
 Furthermore, fish sex influences infestation levels.
-These outcomes shed light on some of the reasons contributing to the desease in this fish stock in Bandama river at N’denou.
+These outcomes shed light on some of the reasons contributing to the disease in this fish stock in Bandama river at N’denou.
 These findings underscore the need for integrated, sustainable management of the Bandama River that accounts for seasonal fluctuations to safeguard water quality and the health of dependent aquatic species.

 REFERENCES